magao-x/handbook/operating/cacao.rst

 CACAO Setup
 ===================================

-MagAO-X uses the "Compute and Control for Adaptive Optics" software package.
+MagAO-X uses the "Compute and Control for Adaptive Optics" software package, also known as CACAO.
 This document describes how to start up CACAO on MagAO-X and use it for normal operations.
 It assumes that software installation and configuration is already complete.